Some of the best plays and biggest newsmakers from the week in sports.

-A look at the sports news making headlines today, Friday, July 25.
+Here's a look at some of the big sports stories making headlines today, Friday, Aug.
+28.

-A look at the sports news making headlines today, Thursday, July 24.
+Here's a look at some of the big sports stories making headlines today, Thursday, Aug.
+27.

 For all of the depth of talent the Buckeyes have returning to defend their national college football championship, one area where there was a lot of doubt was the position of wide receiver and the loss of promising sophomore Noah Brown won’t help.